noitran/php-design-patterns/src/Creational/Singleton/README.md

 > Ensure a class only has one instance and provide a global point of access to it.
 > *Design Patterns: Elements of Reusable Object-Oriented Software, p.
 144*

-Creational design pattern which ensures that only one object of its kind exists and provides a single point of access to it for any other code.

-**Many resources mentions that Singleton is considered as anty pattern and should be avoided in prior to Dependency Injection pattern.**
+**Many resources mention that Singleton is considered an anti-pattern and should be avoided prior to the Dependency Injection pattern.**

 [Design Patterns in PHP: Singletons - Allan MacGregor](https://coderoncode.com/posts/design-patterns-in-php-singletons)

 ## Applications

-I wouldn't use Singleton pattern in real world.
-You don't need to ensure singularity of singleton when you are going to instantiate object only once.
-You dont need to provide a Global Access Point when you can inject the object.
-At example frameworks provide Containers in which there is Singleton imitation if needed:
+I wouldn't use the Singleton pattern in the real world.
+You don't need to ensure the singularity of singleton when you are going to instantiate object only once.
+You don't need to provide a Global Access Point when you can inject the object.
+At example, frameworks provide Containers in which there is Singleton imitation if needed:

 [Service Container - Laravel](https://laravel.com/docs/7.x/container)